gushamilton/il6-sepsis/README.md

 It contains

 1. Underlying data (in data folder)
-2. Underlying code (in code folder)
+2. QQ and Manhattan plots for GWAS (in GWAS folder)

-3. QQ and Manhattan plots for GWAS (in GWAS folder)
+I have not included code as using the TwoSampleMR package it is as simple as running mr(dat) on the harmonised data.
+And then visualising and plotting can be done on these results.